khulnasoft-lab/design.khulnasoft.com/contents/components/breadcrumb.md

 ### Appearance

 - An avatar can appear to the left of the text for any group, project, or user link in the breadcrumb.
-- A bottom border may be applied to a parent container to visually distinguish the breadcrumb and the content of the page.
+- A bottom border may be applied to a parent container to visually distinguish the breadcrumb from the content of the page.

 <todo>Update border related appearance notes as a result of [!3262](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/merge_requests/3263#note_1283440645).</todo>